 Access information sheets in other languages, including some Indigenous languages, that will tell you how to protect yourself from the novel coronavirus and what to do if you think you have COVID-19.

 Ontario is waiving the three-month waiting period for Ontario Health Insurance Plan (OHIP) coverage.
 Additionally, the province will cover the cost of COVID-19 services for uninsured people who do not meet the criteria for OHIP coverage.
 Together, these measures will ensure that no one will be discouraged from seeking screening or treatment for COVID-19 for financial reasons.
 Keep updated about ongoing changes that the Ontario government is making.

-Grocery and Food Delivery Information – Why leave home?
-Check the link for a list of grocery stores, and programs that offer grocery shopping and home delivery.
-Rates included.
+Why leave home?
+Check the link for a list of grocery stores and pharmacies that offer shopping and home delivery.

 If you require medications, plan ahead.
 Check to see if you can obtain a larger supply of your medication if safe and consult with your pharmacy for home delivery options.

 Garden Fresh Box is a low cost food purchasing program with pickup sites throughout Lambton County.
 The Garden Fresh Box Program continues to accept orders.
 For a location near you, call LPH at 519-383-8331 ext.
 3111.

 Meals on Wheels offers nutritious meals delivered as frozen entrees, soups and desserts and are available for delivery throughout rural Lambton County.

 Food Banks largely continue to be open.
 Find a food bank near you to reach out and learn about extra precautions they may be taking.

 The Inn of the Good Shepherd is also offering their Mobile Market with COVID-19 friendly modifications.
 Learn more about the precautions and to find the location nearest you.